 To ensure you enjoy a safe and well-planned journey, take a look at Travel times and distances, Road safety and Important travel tips.
 If you have your camping gear or caravan in tow, check out the range of caravan parks and camping sites available in Australia’s Golden Outback.

 Driving times and distances intended as a guide only and may vary depending on exact route taken.
 Accommodation options are indicative as to what is available in the area.

 Above map not to scale and intended as a guide only.
 It is highly recommended before heading out on your journey, you purchase a detailed Western Australian road and track map available from the RAC, petrol stations or where good maps of Western Australia are sold.

 Download the Nullarbor Map App

 If you are travelling across the Nullarbor, a free hard copy of the Nullarbor map is available from the Ceduna, Kalgoorlie-Boulder and Norseman Visitor Centres.
-Alternatively, it's now also possible to download a Nullarbor map app from Apple iTunes and Google play or a digital map is available from www.nullarbormap.com.au
+Alternatively, an interactive digital map is available from www.nullarbormap.com.au